calebdwilliams/form-control-poc/README.md

 Including the `requiredValidator` above will not implement a `valueMissing` algorithm to the component instance.
 Note, this does require the element's prototype have a `required` property.

+*Note* Every form control element will need a public `validationTarget` which must be a focusable element.
+In the event a control becomes invalid, this item will be focused on form submit for accessibility purposes.
+Failure to do so will cause an error to throw.

 ### Creating a custom validator

 It is possible to create a custom validator object using the `Validator` interface: